Pro-Level Guide: How to Use Diamond Polishing Pads Like a Contractor

 Mirror-gloss final stage

-✦ Factory Standard: Our production floor uses a mandatory raking light inspection between every grit stage.
-The rule: if you can see any scratch that looks different from the surrounding uniform pattern, you are not ready to advance.
+❖ Factory Standard: Mandatory raking light inspection between every grit stage.
 This single quality gate eliminates 90% of rework.

 → Shop Complete Granite Polishing Sets